-However, you can accelerate the process by consuming staining foods and drinks.
+However, consuming staining foods and drinks can accelerate the process.
 Coffee, tea, red wine, artificially colored foods, and even dark berries can stain your teeth.
 Certain medications, tooth trauma, and genetics can also play a role in discoloration.

 Fortunately, there are many ways to whiten your teeth without having to give up your favorite foods.
 Depending on your needs, budget, and level of discoloration, common at-home teeth whitening options include:

 Whether you prefer all-natural or professional-grade whitening products, there is an at-home whitening solution available for every need.

 Professional-grade at-home whitening products contain either hydrogen or carbamide peroxide.
 Peroxide is the main active ingredient in professional-grade whitening products that dentists use in their offices.
 The main difference is that at-home whitening products contain less peroxide than dentist-level whitening products.
 This ensures customer safety.